allisonkwan/to-do-app/README.md

 # To-Do App
 Functionality includes creating and checking off to-do items as well as clearing all items from the list.
+Users can also tap a button to generate fun quotes.

 ## Running the App using Expo
+If you don't already have Node and npm installed on your machine, follow the [documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install it using the terminal.

 Use the following command within the project directory to build the project:
 ```
 npx expo start